Marian-Vittek/raspilot/README.md

 motors are running in separate processes and are connected to the autopilot via Linux pipes and/or shared memory.
 Software runs asynchronously and the input is read as it comes.
 The autopilot itself runs an infinite loop at an adjustable frequency.
+Frequency is configurable and ranges between 50Hz and 5kHz.
+Smaller drones require higher frequency.
 Software that physically controls ESCs runs in a separate process too.
-It makes it easy to integrate specific ESC protocols or specific motor hardware.
+This architecture makes it easy to integrate specific sensors, ESC protocols or specific motor hardware.

 From the user point of view, the whole autopilot behaves like a